 “The sunset is proof that sometimes endings can be beautiful, too.”

 I have always loved sunsets and full moons.
-I believed them to be simple, pure and a bit nostalgic.
+I believed them to be simple, pure, energetic and even a bit nostalgic.
 What I mean is that the combination of beautiful landscapes and nature make me have deep thoughts about life.
 Although this time, I realized that my thoughts were no longer nostalgic or sad but rather empathetic.

 If I would have seen that sunset five years ago, I would have thought of everything that I did not have in life.
 I would have self pitied myself, I would have let maybe one or two tears fall, I would have felt lonely, I would have felt lost.
 In other words, I would have felt like shit.